BrucePaterson/TidyData-Week4/README.md

     You can extract the data.frames from the list by using "ldply" function from "plyr" and then recombine them to create one data.frame for analysis.
-The code below does that as an example.
+The code below does that as an example:

     * tiddtrecreate <- tidydat2[1:length(names(tidydat2))]
     * library(dplyr)